Review: Montane Alpine 850 Nano Hoodie - Jacket

 What we didn’t

-• Lack of inner ‘stuff’ pockets
+• Lack of internal ‘drop-in’ pockets

 The Verdict